mysrejourney/mkdocs/docs/aws/vpc/vpc-intro.md

 ### How IP address (IPv4) forms

 Let us understand how the IP address forms first.
-As we know, IP address is a binary octave.
+As we know, IP address is a binary octave, and its 32 bits.

 `00110001.00100101.11011010.00001101` is actual IP address in the network (All are in 0 and 1 - binary).